axu11/CMPM163Labs/lab8/README.txt

 more villagey things, such as wells and fences, as well as environmental features like rivers and trees.

+My partner was not done with the lab when I contacted him.

 We did not help each other on the lab.